kejunp/pebbl/.github/CONTRIBUTING.md

 - `utils/` — Useful utilities such as debug.hpp/.cpp, and common.hpp
 - `.github/` — GitHub Actions, issue templates, and PR templates

+(All source code will be in the src/ directory)
 ---

 ## How to Build (Linux / macOS / Windows)